15 follow-up email templates that get replies

 Here's what most people get wrong about follow-up emails.
 They think the problem is being too pushy.
 The real problem is being too boring.
-When your follow-up emails disappear into the void, you're not getting ignored because you're annoying.
-You're getting ignored because you sound like everyone else.
+When your follow-up emails disappear into the void, you're getting ignored because you sound like everyone else.

-The solution comes from combining proven follow-up email examples with smart timing and the right tools.
-This guide gives you ready-to-copy templates, timing strategies that work, and automation tactics that turn silent inboxes into active conversations.
-Each template includes specific subject lines, personalized body copy, and the psychology behind why it works.
+This guide gives you 15+ ready-to-copy templates, timing strategies that work, and automation tactics that turn silent inboxes into active conversations.

-These nine templates cover the situations you'll face most often.
+These 15 templates cover the situations you'll face most often.
 Each includes subject lines, personalized body copy, and explanations of what makes them work.

 First cold email follow-up